Basic Italian Venison Meatballs

 1. Preheat oven to 375 degrees F. Cut up venison into small cubes, about 1" thick.
 Then follow the instructions on your meat grinder and send the meat through, fitted with the course grinding plate.
 Catch the ground meat as it comes out of the grinder in a large bowl.

-2. Next, replace the course plate with the medium plate.
+2. Next, replace the coarse plate with the medium plate.

 3. Then add the chopped pork belly or bacon to the bowl with the coarsely ground meat.

 For best results, the pork belly/bacon should be slightly frozen.
 This will help the grinder cut into the meat instead of just catching inside the machine and coming out only partially ground.
 If you're up to it, you can do this with your venison, too, but we never had a need for it, nor the freezer space.

 4. Send the coarsely ground venison and pork belly/bacon mixture through the meat grinder again, this time with the medium plate.

 5. Next, add the parsley, oregano, basil, garlic powder, bread crumbs, pepper, eggs and salt.